OVERVIEW: The Tauber Family Foundation prioritizes mental health grantmaking for education, advocacy and research.

 With regard to mental health funding, the foundation supports professional capacity building, evidence-based research, education and training.
 The foundation’s stated goals are to advance mental health education programs at the graduate level, enhance internship programs, advocate mental health services for underserved populations, and support mental health research.
 The foundation supports organizations based in the U.S. and in Israel.

-In the U.S., Tauber’s mental health giving addresses training for mental health professionals to enhance their abilities to meet the needs of underserved populations and to improve their skills in identifying and treating trauma in young children.
+In the U.S., Tauber’s mental health grantmaking addresses training for mental health professionals to enhance their abilities to meet the needs of underserved populations and to improve their skills in identifying and treating trauma in young children.

-The foundation awards some hefty grants, from $50,000 to upwards of $800,000, with most going to large institutions.
+The foundation’s grants range from $50,000 to upwards of $800,000, with most going to large institutions.

-The Tauber Family Foundation does not accept unsolicited proposals, but it does encourage grantseekers to get in contact for general inquiries.
+The Tauber Family Foundation does not accept unsolicited proposals, but it does encourage grant seekers to get in contact for general inquiries.